Our Methodology

 Training zones are derived from Jack Daniels' VDOT framework as described in Daniels' Running Formula (3rd edition).
 For VDOT 40 and above — covering the majority of recreational runners — zones are calculated directly from Daniels' published definitions: Easy spans 62–70% of VO₂max, Marathon Pace sits at 82% of VO₂max, and Threshold, Interval and Repetition paces are taken from Daniels' published training pace tables (Table 2), interpolated between integer VDOT values.
 For VDOT 30–39, Daniels' Table 2 provides Threshold and Repetition anchor points but the Easy and Marathon zone boundaries are interpolated from the published trend.
 For VDOT below 30 — runners whose 5K is slower than approximately 30:40 — Daniels' published tables do not extend to this fitness range; paces are extrapolated from the established trend and should be treated as approximate guidance rather than precise prescriptions.

 Zones are shown as ranges, not single paces.
-Easy running legitimately spans 59–74% of vVO₂max.
+Easy running legitimately spans 62–70% of vVO₂max.
 Showing a single Easy pace implies a runner should hit one number exactly, when anywhere across that band might be appropriate depending on terrain, fatigue, heat, and the day.
 False precision here can push runners to train too hard on recovery days.

 | Zone | % vVO₂max | Basis |

 | Steady State | 75–82% | Not a standard Daniels zone.
-Based on widely accepted coaching practice for the band between Easy and Threshold.
+The intensity band between Easy and Threshold is recognised across multiple endurance training frameworks.
 Aerobic development at purposeful effort. |

 | Lactate Threshold (LTP) | 83–88% | Standard Daniels Threshold zone.
 Approximately the pace you could sustain for 45–70 minutes in a race; individual variation is wide. |